Tender Data Aggregation:

 CPV Codes:

-The CPV system consists of numerical codes, each representing a specific product, service, or work.
+The CPV system consists of numerical codes representing a specific product, service, or work.

 • 03221200 is the main code indicating the specific product or service.